Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Existence results for HAR processes

 \begin{remark} Stationarity is defined with a period equal to 1.
-We cannot decrease the period since we assume that the greatest common divisor of the $n_p$ for $p\in\Pg$ is $1$, see \eqref{eq2.1}.
-Thus the family of time indexes of the chains, meaning $(\D_p)_{p\in\Pg}$, is only 1-periodic: $(\D_p)_{p\in\Pg} = (\D_p+1)_{p\in\Pg}$. \end{remark}
+We cannot decrease the period since we assume that the greatest common divisor of the $n_p$ for $p\in\Pg$ is $1$ (and thus $\Q$ is $1$-periodic but not $r$-periodic for any $r<1$), see \eqref{eq2.1}. \end{remark}

-The classical condition to prove the existence of a stationary Hawkes process is based on the spectral radius of a matrix which captures the interactions between nodes.
-More precisely, the spectral radius of the matrix containing the $L^1$ norms of the interaction functions has to be strictly smaller than one \cite{bremaud_stability_1996}.
-Our condition will be of the same kind.
-The following definition introduces the matrix of the norms of the interactions between both nodes and chains on which the major assumption to the existence of 1-stationary HAR processes relies.
+The classical condition to prove existence of stationary Hawkes processes is that the spectral radius of the matrix containing $\Lf^1$ norms of interaction functions has to be strictly smaller than one \cite{bremaud_stability_1996}.
+Our condition is of the same nature and also takes into account interaction functions from the AR part.
+The following definition introduces the matrix on which the major assumption for the existence of 1-stationary HAR processes relies.